Manjus17/project_EV/Readme.md

 - UI design of the desktop app
 - GUI of desktop app using pyqt5 and qt  designer
 - Added round progress bar for occupied chargers percentage
+- integration of progress bar algorithm in python app
+- connected the login and create account pages with the main app

 ## Done Today
-- Added Round progress Bar
+- connected the login and create account pages with the main app
+- integrated of progress bar algorithm in python app

 ## to do
-- integration of progress bar algorithm in python app
 - intergation of algorithm in the python app
 - documentation